grafana/loki/docs/sources/configure/_index.md

 [align_queries_with_step: <boolean> | default = false]

 results_cache:
-  # The cache block configures the cache backend.
+  # The cache_config block configures the cache backend for a specific Loki
+  # component.
   # The CLI flags prefix for this block configuration is: frontend
   [cache: <cache_config>]